vivekup3424/lanrouj/Notes/KEUS/Code Review Guidelines.md

 5. What dependencies is the code taking on other systems/code?
 Are these dependencies required?
 Reasons for using a dependency ?

-6. Security and data privacy.
-Is the code adhering to good practices in secure/defensive coding?
-Is the code potentially leaving you liable to a privacy headache if happens to be deployed to other countries?
+6. Is the code adhering to good practices in secure/defensive coding?
 Are these secrets in the code?
-What about the [OWASP top 10](https://owasp.org/www-project-top-ten/)?

 7. Does the code actually do what it says it does?
 If necessary you can add some comment to exaplain in simple manner what does that code do?
 What testing has been carried out?

-8. How will the code be delivered?
-Is it making it hard to deploy ok or does it adhere to the companies standards?
+## Naming Conventions
+1. Use camelCase for variable and function names
+2. Use PascalCase for class and interface names
+3. Use descriptive names for variables, functions, and classes
+4. Avoid abbreviations unless widely recognized
+5. Make use of Enums wherever necessary